To the Members of Nazara Technologies Limited

 (d) Based on the information and explanations given to us and as represented by the management of the Company, the Group (as defined in Core Investment Companies (Reserve Bank) Directions, 2016) does not have any CIC.

-(xvii) The Company has incurred cash losses in the current financial year of 7 4 million and had incurred cash losses amounting to 7 82 million in the immediately preceding financial year.
+(xvii) The Company has not incurred cash losses in the current financial year but had incurred cash losses amounting to 5 lakhs in the immediately preceding financial year.

 (xviii) There has been no resignation of the statutory auditors during the year.
 Accordingly, reporting under clause 3(xviii) of the Order is not applicable to the Company.